Serving NY Transportation Businesses Since 1969

 Cargo Theft Is on the Rise

-According to Insurance Journal, cargo theft in the U.S. increased 27% in 2024 compared to the prior year, with FBI-tracked losses exceeding $155.6 million.
+According to Insurance Journal, cargo theft in the U.S. increased 27% in 2024 compared to the prior year, and the FBI reports estimated cargo theft losses in the U.S. and Canada climbed to nearly $725 million in 2025.
 While cargo insurance is not federally mandated for most motor carriers, most shippers and brokers require it as a condition of doing business, making it a practical necessity for transportation operations.

 What Is Cargo Insurance?